blackmirag3/Classify/docs/UserGuide.md

 **Q**: What inputs are not allowed?

-**A** The inputs that are banned (which are used for file saving) are `#` and `~`.
+**A**: The inputs that are banned (which are used for file saving) are `#` and `~`.
 In the event the program does not understand the saved file due to irresponsible behaviour, it is to be expected and hence the user has been warned.

 ## Command Summary